-Yet how could you possibly relax if some random bit of malware, software glitch or cyber-attack catches you off guard just as you’re walking out the door?
+How could you possibly relax if some random bit of malware, software glitch or cyber-attack catches you off guard just as you’re walking out the door?
 A well-designed secure computer network gives you the confidence that “all systems are go,” whether you’re

 Here’s a quick nine-step checklist we use to ensure that a company’s computer network, and the data for that business, is safe and secure from disruption, if not absolute devastation:

-A written recovery plan.
+- A written recovery plan.
 Simply thinking through what needs to happen when things go south, and documenting it all IN ADVANCE, can go a long way toward getting your network back up and running quickly if it gets hacked, impacted by natural disaster or compromised by human error.

-Have a clear communication plan.
+- Have a clear communication plan.
 What if your employees can’t access your office, e-mail or phone system?
 How will they communicate with you?
 Make sure your communications plan details every alternative, including MULTIPLE ways to stay in touch in the event of a disaster.

-Automate your data backups.
+- Automate your data backups.
 THE #1 cause of data loss is human error.
 If your backup system depends on a human being always doing something right, it’s a recipe for disaster.
 Automate your backups wherever possible so they run like clockwork.

-Have redundant off-site backups.
+- Have redundant off-site backups.
 On-site backups are a good first step, but if they get flooded, burned or hacked along with your server, you’re out of luck.
 ALWAYS maintain a recent copy of your data off-site.

 - Enable remote network access.
 Without remote access to your network, you and your staff won’t be able to keep working in the event that you can’t get into your office.
 To keep your business going, at the very minimum, you need a way for your IT specialist to quickly step in when needed.

 - System images are critical.
 Storing your data off-site is a good first step.
 But if your system is compromised, the software and architecture that handles all that data MUST be restored for it to be useful.
 Imaging your server creates a replica of the original, saving you an enormous amount of time and energy in getting your network back in gear, should the need arise.
 Without it, you risk losing all your preferences, configurations, favorites and more.

 - Maintain an up-to-date network “blueprint.”
 To rebuild all or part of your network, you’ll need a blueprint of the software, data, systems and hardware that comprise your company’s network.
 An IT professional can create this for you.
 It could save you a huge amount of time and money in the event your network needs to be restored.

 Test, Test, Test!
 If you’re going to go to the trouble of setting up a plan, at least make sure it